DanielVisca/Reading-Notes/Designing Data-Intesnive Applications Notes.md

 * The Application performs the function that the user expected
 * It can tolerate the user making mistakes or using the software in unexpected ways
-* Its performance is good enough for the regured use cases, under the expected ways.
+* Its performance is good enough for the required use cases, under the expected ways.
-* The system prevents any unothorized access and abuse.
+* The system prevents any unauthorized access and abuse.

 **Fault vs Failure**:

-* Fault: one component of thr system deviating from the spec.
+* Fault: one component of the system deviating from the spec.
 * Failure: System as a whole stops providing the required service to the user.

 Best to design fault-resistant systems.
 Ex: Chaos Monkey: It consistently tries randomized use cases to break the code application.
 Doing this reveals faults quicky and continuously.

-**Security**: Focus on filure prevention over fault-resistant (single failure could realease critical information)
+**Security**: Focus on failure prevention over fault-resistant (single failure could release critical information)

 #### Hardware Faults